Skip to main content

 Message #2: The world is NOT coming to an end

-While many of us may feel that way, the truth is, winner or loser, all of us will be getting up the morning after the election and getting kids off to school, going to work, grocery shopping and doing all the things we do to keep our families going.
+While many of us may feel that way, the truth is, winner or loser, all of us will be getting up in the morning and getting kids off to school, going to work, grocery shopping and doing all the things we do to keep our families going.
 No, it might not be our most productive few days, but that’s what we do.
 So you can reassure your kids that life will go on.

 I feel pretty strongly we need to make sure this message gets in.
 With all the fear and anxiety running wild the last few months, we need to proactively reassure them that they are safe and they are loved.